 In terms of whether the person watching it ‘gets’ the empowerment, the same rules apply as if they were physically there in person.
 HH Dalai Lama has often said that when he gives the Kālacakra empowerment only a few people actually ‘get it’.
 Why would that be?
 Because only a few people have also reached a level of practice and mind where they can follow the visualisations and have a good understanding of emptiness and devotion to the vajra master to get it.
 So in that respect, even giving an empowerment in person is not a guaranteed way to ‘get it’.
 So online or physical, such a person would only get the blessing imprint in their minds from it, which is still an extraordinary and excellent thing nonetheless!

-Whatever one may think about this current personal issue (and it will be interesting to see if Orgyan Tobgyal issues a statement about it) at the moment, online empowerments and teachings by Buddhists are becoming increasing more common, particularly with the lockdown and travel restrictions of COVID-19.
+Now online empowerments and teachings by Buddhists are becoming increasing more common, particularly with the lockdown and travel restrictions of COVID-19.
 Shakyamuni Buddha gave 84 000 teachings during his lifetime to suit the different lifestyles and temperaments of sentient beings.
-Therefore, it is highly unlikely he would disapprove of such methods if they are done with love, compassion, bodhicitta and genuine realisations.
-In that respect, I think we can all congratulate HH 14th Dalai Lama, HE Garchen Rinpoche and HH 17th Karmapa for their kindness in doing these things, after all, HH and Garchen Rinpoche are both in their 80s!
+Therefore, it is highly unlikely Buddha would disapprove of such methods if they are done with love, compassion, bodhicitta and genuine realisations.
+In that respect, I think we can all congratulate HH 14th Dalai Lama, HE Garchen Rinpoche, HH 17th Karmapa and other qualified lamas for their kindness in doing these things, after all, the Dalai Lama and Garchen Rinpoche are both in their 80s!